RonenNess/Shaku/README.md

 A render target is just a texture asset created via code.
 To learn more about texture assets, check out the [API docs](docs/assets_texture_asset.md).

-### Load Font Texture
+### Load a Font Texture

-To load a font texture asset (texture atlas to draw text using a given font):
+To load a font texture asset:

 ```js
 let fontTexture = await Shaku.assets.loadFontTexture(url, params);